17th Annual Somatic Arts Scholarship Concert

 Similar to years past, the concert's pieces include elements of dance, sounding, spoken word, video, and visual art.
 While each piece maintains a uniqueness relative to its creator, each also shares a common goal of artistic integrity and embodied performance.
 Showing up with full presence and "bodyfullness," performers seek to invite the audience into the experience of the piece rather than only entertain.

 The Performing Arts Center lobby will showcase a Visual Art Silent Auction that also reflects the theme of "Traces Taking Form."
 Audience members will have a chance to bid on visual art, yoga lessons, and more.
-Proceeds will benefit the Somatic Counseling Psychology scholarship fund.
+Proceeds will benefit the Somatic Counseling scholarship fund.
 History

-The Somatic Arts Scholarship Concert is an annual student-directed event sponsored by the Somatic Counseling Psychology Program.
+The Somatic Arts Scholarship Concert is an annual student-directed event sponsored by the Somatic Counseling Program.
 Originally conceived of in 1996 by Paola Faggella, a Dance/Movement Therapy student invested in exploring the interface of art making and therapeutic training, the concert brings students, family, faculty, and the Boulder community together to witness the creative and healing powers of embodied performance.

 Naropa University was one of the first institutions in the nation to offer a degree in somatic counseling psychology.
 The twenty-three-year-old Master of Arts program is based on the belief that a functional unity exists between the mind and body and that therapeutic change occurs through direct experience of the present moment.